almende/denetwerkscan/README.md

-selforganizationtest
+De Netwerk Scan
 ====================

-Self Organization Test is an application to analyze social networks.
+De Netwerk Scan is an application to analyze social networks.